maoberlehner/markus-oberlehner-net/content/blog/building-a-blog-with-the-static-website-generator-hugo.md

 +++
 date = "2017-04-01T20:18:06+02:00"
-title = "Building a Blog with the Static Website Generator Hugo" description = "Using the Static Website Generator Hugo to build a Blog.
-Setup a simple personal Blog with Hugo, Gulp and npm scripts." intro = "There are currently three huge trends in the web development world: reactive JavaScript frameworks, progressive web apps and static website generators.
+title = "Building a Blog with the Static Website Generator Hugo" description = "Using the static website generator Hugo to build a blog.
+Setup a simple personal blog with Hugo, Gulp and npm scripts to achieve blazing fast loading times." intro = "There are currently three huge trends in the web development world: reactive JavaScript frameworks, progressive web apps and static website generators.
 Especially static website generators are currently getting a lot of attention.
 With smashingmagazine.com one of the most well known web design blogs has just announced to make the switch from WordPress to a static website generator..." draft = false categories = ["Development"]